antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 **Workflow:** Consider a workflow with the following steps:

-1. Request an LLM to produce in JSON format a dictionary of certain numerical quantity during a certain year
+1. Request an LLM to produce in JSON format a dictionary of certain numerical quantity during a certain year.
 2. The corresponding LLM function converts the JSON text into Raku data structure.
-3. Print or summarize data in tabular form
+3. Print or summarize obtained data in tabular form
-4. A plot is made with the obtained data structure.
+4. A plot is made with the obtained data.

 Here is a general quantities finder LLM function: